-If you Google "commercial awareness" you'll find over 40,000,000 search results.
-A quick perusal of some of the hits shows that commercial awareness seems to involve:
+If you Google "commercial awareness" you'll come across millions of search results.
+A quick perusal of some of the hits shows that commercial awareness involves:

 How you acquire this knowledge will vary depending on what stage you are in your law career.
-At the application stage, keeping up to date with legal news, following the activities of firms of interest and chatting to people who are already working in law is an excellent start.
+At the application stage, keeping up to date with legal news, following the activities of firms you’re interested in and chatting to people who are already working in law is an excellent start.

 Commercial awareness as improvement

-One of the best pieces of practical advice to implement once you start your career is to repeatedly ask the same question: "how can I make or do this better?"
+One of the best pieces of practical advice is to ask yourself the question: how can I make or do this better?

 In many cases, the answer to the question will be "do less".
-Lawyers are expensive and by considering what legal tasks are essential or extraneous, a client's goals can be achieved for a lower cost.
+Lawyers are expensive and by considering what legal tasks are essential or extraneous, client goals can be achieved for a lower cost.

-Through understanding how clients operate, you can learn from them and take inspiration from the things that they do the best.
-For example, increasingly in litigation the various possible outcomes for a case are mapped out in spreadsheets, their costs (both monetary and otherwise) identified and the best cause of action is decided in an almost scientific manner.
-This is something our clients often do very well and historically law firms have been criticised for doing poorly.
+By understanding how clients operate, you can learn from them and take inspiration from the things they do best.
+For example, increasingly the various possible outcomes in litigation for a case are mapped out in spreadsheets, their costs (both monetary and otherwise) are identified and the best cause of action is decided in an almost scientific manner.
+At RPC, this is something our clients often do very well, and historically law firms have been criticised for doing poorly.

-RPC's recent shortlisting for an 'Innovation in Enterprise' award, shows the firm as a whole is also asking this question and constantly looking at ways we can meet our clients' needs more effectively.
+RPC's recent awards show that the firm as a whole is also asking this question and constantly looking at ways to meet clients' needs more efficiently.

 Understanding business concepts

-Gaining an in-depth understanding of particular groups of clients or a particular legal sector is invaluable but what should not be neglected, and is easy to do so, is adopting a broader curiosity about business and business-related concepts.
+Gaining an in-depth understanding of particular groups of clients or a particular legal sector is invaluable, but what should not be neglected—and is easy to do—is to adopt a broader curiosity about business and business-related concepts.

-By making a concerted effort to get to grips with wider concepts and ideas such as these, you build yourself a larger framework to hang your client/sector specific knowledge on, enabling you to approach problems from a wider range of perspectives.
+By making a concerted effort to get to grips with wider concepts and ideas such as these, you build yourself a larger framework to hang sector-specific or client-specific knowledge on, enabling you to approach problems from a wider range of perspectives.

 This kind of intellectual curiosity is valued at RPC.
-A great illustration of this is our Business Blog, an innovation of the firm's trainees, which has been running for just over a year now.
-In the blog we write about a wide range of business topics and explore what lessons we (and RPC) can learn from them.
-We hope to have the blog available on the firm's external website soon, so please watch this space.
+A great illustration of this is our frequently-updated blog, in which we write about a wide range of business topics and explore the lessons we can learn from them.

-When applying to firms, it's relatively easy to develop a kind of word blindness to the term commercial awareness.
-Law firms all want you to have it but often fail to define precisely what they mean by it.
-Unhelpfully, I too have avoided pinning down exactly what I think the term “commercial awareness” means, but I hope my suggestions on how to use it effectively are helpful.
-At the very least, I hope this article provides some food for thought and if you do find yourself agreeing with what's been said, then maybe RPC is for you.
+When applying to firms, it's relatively easy to develop a kind of word blindness to the term “commercial awareness”.
+Law firms all want you to have it, but often fail to define precisely what they mean by it.
+Unhelpfully, I have also avoided pinning down exactly what I think the term means, but I hope my suggestions on how to use it effectively are helpful.